sensingtheforest/sensingtheforest.github.io/src/posts/2024-05-11-third-fieldtrip-to-alice-holt-forest.md

 </figure>
 </div>

 [The Shipwrights Way](https://www.hants.gov.uk/thingstodo/countryside/walking/shipwrightsway), which goes from Alice Holt Forest to Portsmouth, has been reported by the Hampshire County Council as a *"long-distance route linking villages and towns in east Hampshire through some beautiful countryside on their doorstep"*.
-The tarmac path found at the beginning of the route seems to belong to a Roman Road connecting Winchester to London.
 As part of the Shipwrights Way, there is a leg of the way (section 1) that goes [from the Bentley Rail Station to the Alice Holt Forest](https://www.hants.gov.uk/thingstodo/countryside/walking/shipwrightsway-bentleystation).
 Promising!
+The tarmac path found at the beginning of the route seems to belong to a Roman Road connecting Winchester to London.

 As shown in the below map, it is a 2-mile-long path.
 The weather was clear and sunny, so I found the walk not only inspiring but doable.
 The path seems well-known in the area: there were also cyclists, runners and other walkers on the way.
 My impression is that once you know the path, it should take down to 30-35-minute walk!
 It is also important to wear layers because it is still a long walk.

-You can [download the route of Bentley Station to Alice Holt walk (PDF)](https://documents.hants.gov.uk/ccbs/countryside/shipwrightsway-section1.pdf) from the Hampshire County Council website, which can be complemented with an interactive map from the Council website or Google Maps.
+You can [download the route of Bentley Station to Alice Holt walk (PDF)](https://documents.hants.gov.uk/ccbs/countryside/shipwrightsway-section1.pdf) from the Hampshire County Council website, which can be complemented with an interactive map from the [Council website](https://www.hants.gov.uk/thingstodo/countryside/walking/shipwrightsway-bentleystation) or Google Maps (see below).

 <br />

 <iframe src="https://www.google.com/maps/embed?pb=!1m28!1m12!1m3!1d10005.67420142766!2d-0.8638938268766078!3d51.17450814782929!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!4m13!3e2!4m5!1s0x48742e2181363d17%3A0xdae84f02e9bdbb65!2sBentley%2C%20Farnham%20GU10%205JZ!3m2!1d51.181293399999994!2d-0.8682042999999999!4m5!1s0x487431fa11078965%3A0x6a6ba1e053f8c057!2sAlice%20Holt%20Forest!3m2!1d51.168613199999996!2d-0.8385747!5e0!3m2!1sen!2suk!4v1715446301622!5m2!1sen!2suk" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

 <br />

+<p>Interactive Google map of the route of Bentley Station to Alice Holt Forest.</p>

 ## Kick-off meeting at the Alice Holt Café